arbennett/jupyterlab-themes/README.md

 ## What is this?
 Simply put, this is an extension to add a number of color themes to Juptyer Lab.
 I created this as a heavy user of Jupyter Lab, and didn't particularly like the default dark scheme.
-I take *heavy* inspriation from the following
+I take *heavy* inspiration from the following
 projects:

  - [base16](https://github.com/chriskempson/base16): Definitions of color schemes following a basic template